-- In future, the National Student Financial Aid Scheme (NSFAS) will not start charging interest on student loans until 12 months after a student has graduated or left university.
-This will apply to all the NSFAS loans to students registered on 1 April 2011 and moving forward.
+- The National Student Financial Aid Scheme (NSFAS) will not start charging interest on student loans until 12 months after a student has graduated or left university and started working.

 - A national skills fund project called National Rural Youth Service Corps (NARYSEC) has been initiated to recruit and develop youth between the ages of 18 – 35 years to be trained as para-professionals in rural areas.

-- Early Childhood Development - a comprehensive approach to programmes and policies for children from birth to nine years of age.
+- Early Childhood Development is a comprehensive approach to programmes and policies for children from birth to nine years of age.

-- The Bill of responsibilities - the Department of Basic Education, Lead SA and the National Interfaith Movement are driving this campaign to instil a rights and responsibilities culture in pupils.
+- The Bill of responsibilities has been compiled.
+The Department of Basic Education, Lead SA and the National Interfaith Movement are driving this campaign to instil a rights and responsibilities culture in pupils.